 The weekend can’t be all fun and games and cleaning.
-We also did some work (hah!).
+Although I was hoping to jump in the pool for a bit, we got a new dart sets to play while we enjoy our time outside.
+But first we had to finish our work (hah!).
 We finished sistering beams in the bathroom floor.
 Now we are ready to start drilling holes for the various wires.
 We also need to button up some plumbing and do a bit of floor-leveling in the 1/2 bath.
 It looks good and I’m excited to start checking things off the “Before the Bathroom Floor Goes Down” list.

 Vector was once again a good helper for his daddy.